 Good grief, Nekoya has all sorts of customers.
 Granted, we’ve already been introduced to a dragon and a noble but now the roster of customers includes an internationally successful culinary entrepreneur and the princess of an entire empire.
 I’m really liking how all these customers are from different walks of life and yet here they all are, eating a meal at Nekoya.
 Stumbling into that restaurant seems borderline escapism and I wonder if that is a theme that will be explored in the near future.
 If nothing else, I hope these people being in the restaurant together will be further explored at some point (apart from that argument back in Ep.
 1) since there could be some interesting chemistry between them.

-I particularly like the detail that Adelheid was introduced to Nekoya by her grandfather when she was little.
+I would consider Princess Adelheid’s vignette weaker than Thomas’s but I only mean that by a very slight margin.
+It’s a very pleasant and sweet vignette and I particularly like the detail that Adelheid was introduced to Nekoya by her grandfather when she was little.
 Generally, most of the supportive characters we’ve seen so far discover Nekoya for the first time.
-So in Adelheid’s case, it’s stepping back into memory lane and the chocolate parfait she eats this episode (which her grandfather ordered for her in the past) is effectively nostalgic for her.
-Something very amusing is how Adelheid originally isn’t fond of sweets but by the end of the episode, she keeps ordering chocolate parfait.
+For Adelheid’s case, it’s stepping back into memory lane and the chocolate parfait she eats this episode (which her grandfather ordered for her in the past) is effectively nostalgic for her.
+I really like how this vignette establishes a sentimental angle to Nekoya rather than consistently treating it like a remarkable discovery.
+It’s also just funny how Adelheid originally isn’t fond of sweets and by the end of the episode, she keeps ordering chocolate parfait.
 I guess modern cooking will do that to you.

-There was also a brief scene where Aletta tries a meal the Owner makes out of leftover ingredients and tries to convince the Owner to put it on the menu.
-I really love how the characters in this show are also fascinated with something that we treat as ordinary.
+There was also a brief scene where Aletta tries a meal Tenshu makes out of leftover ingredients and tries to convince Tenshu to put it on the menu.
+I really do love how the characters in this show are also fascinated with something that we treat as ordinary.
 I’m kind of with Aletta, that meal probably would appeal to a lot of customers from the other world.
 I’m just glad that there was some time dedicated to Aletta, even if it is just a few minutes.
-I love how her energetic personality contrasts with the Owner’s nonchalant attitude.
+I love how her energetic personality contrasts with Tenshu’s nonchalant attitude.
 I’m still hoping there’ll be an episode where Aletta takes the spotlight.

 While I’m at it, when does that black-haired waitress show up?